On Stellar Migration from Andromeda to the Milky Way

-The highest velocity bins are excluded from the fit due to low statistics.
+The highest velocity bins are excluded from each fit due to low statistics.
 In addition, the first bin is not considered either due to incomplete information.
-At low velocities, not all HVSs are able to escape Andromeda due to their position and velocity relative to the centre of Andromeda and to the Milky Way.

-We find that the HVSs still approximately follow the same exponential distribution even after the long journey to the Milky Way.
+To start with, we find that many HVSs at lower velocities are not fast enough to be able to escape the Milky Way again.
+Thus, a significant fraction of the HVSs arriving from Andromeda remain bound to the Milky Way gravity.
+Overall, the HVSs still approximately follow the same exponential distribution even after the long journey to the Milky Way.
 While the slopes of the result distributions seem very close to the slope of the Milky Way distribution in the logarithmic representation, a comparison with the fit values in \autoref{tab:Marchetti-fit} shows differences for each fit parameter.
 However, the differences are smaller than an order of magnitude.
 We note that significantly fewer data points were used for the computation of the fits of the simulation results which causes the larger uncertainties.
 We also note that the simulated distributions have a similar amount of total stars in the shown bins as the initial distribution, shown as a dotted line.
 This is coincidental and will change drastically based on the number of simulated HVSs in the analysis.